1. Home

 Tax credits

-First, the cost of your solar batteries can qualify for the Residential Clean Energy Credit, also known as the federal solar tax credit.
-Worth up to 30% of total installation costs, the incentive is redeemed as a credit against your federal income taxes owed, with no limit on the total amount that can be claimed.
+Solar batteries can qualify for the Residential Clean Energy Credit, also known as the federal solar tax credit.
+Worth up to 30% of total purchase and installation costs, the incentive is redeemed as a credit against your federal income taxes owed, with no limit on the total amount that can be claimed.

 A pie chart showing the value of the 30% battery tax credit.

 In addition to the federal tax credit, several states offer state income tax credits for solar panels and home energy storage systems.
-While individual credit availability and values vary, in 2024, adding a solar battery may qualify you for a state income tax credit in Maryland, Massachusetts, New York, and several other states.
+While eligibility and credit values vary, state income tax credits exist in Arizona, Massachusetts, New York, and several other states.

 Rebates and battery sharing incentives